FIFA Corruption: Qatar bribes Ecuadorian players $7.4M to lose the opener

-Qatar has also been accused of bribing FIFA officials upwards of $3 to secure the hosting rights.
+Qatar has also been accused of bribing FIFA officials upwards of $3 million to secure the hosting rights.
 Moreover, there are other accusations regarding Qatar that it bribed officials from separate football associations to win their vote, including those of Cameroon, Ivory Coast, and Nigeria.

 Qatar denied the claims, and termed them as “allegations”.
 However, 11 out of the 22 FIFA executive committee members have either been suspended, fined, banned for life on the charges of corruption.